In previous post we have prepared our jail host to be jail-friendly. In this one we will set up our first jail.

 Jail Deletion

-.
+will fail.
 In order to be able to delete jail this flag needs to be removed first.

-chflags -R noschg /usr/jails/pkg.example.org
+chflags -R noschg /usr/jail/pkg.example.org

-rm -rf /usr/jails/pkg.example.org
+rm -rf /usr/jail/pkg.example.org

 jail.conf Creation